chaosblade-io/chaosblade-exec-jvm/CONTRIBUTING.md

 * If you find code implicit, try to add comments to make it clear!
 * If you find code ugly, try to refactor that!
 * If you can help to improve documents, it could not be better!
-* If you find document incorrect, just do it and fix that!
+* If you find the document incorrect, just do it and fix that!
 * ...

-Actually it is impossible to list them completely.
+Actually, it is impossible to list them completely.
 Just remember one principle:

 **WE ARE LOOKING FORWARD TO ANY PR FROM YOU.**